 Femoral (DFO) or tibia rotational osteotomies

 Are your hip or thigh bone (femur) turned or rotated too much inwards or outwards?
 If you kneecaps are pointed towards each other you call this squinting patella.
 For some people this can lead to anterior knee pain (patellofemoral pain) and/or patella instabiity.
 By clinical examination this can be ruled out like seen below.
 However clinical examination is difficult.
 More precisely this torsional abnormalies can be measured by either CT or MRI of femoral neck + knee + ankle.
 If your rotation is abnormal and you have significantly problems you can be helped out by derotational osteotomies.
 Sometimes only the femur (Derotational Femoral Osteotomy = DFO) or only the tibia (High Tibia Osteotomy = HTO) needs to be rotated.
 Eventually both have to rotated simultaneously.

-This girl was severely troubled by anterior knee pain for several years.
+This girl was severely troubled by anterior knee pain for several years and if she turn her feet in frontal direction she have squinting patella.
 Physiotherapy guided exercises for hip and knee did not work out.
 She also tried shoes inlay.

 This is a typical example of a young women having had anterior knee pain for several years.
 Notice how much she can rotate in her hips.
 In one direction it´s too much, while in the other direction it´s too little.
 This is due to increases femoral anteversion.

 The typical patients with this problem often have a long history, seeing many physiotherapist, doctors and orthopedic surgeons, and have been told nothing is wrong or have undergone failed surgery .
 Often when the surgery and recovery (often with plate removal as a second surgery) the patients ask me why their problem was not noticed before hand and regret the many years wasted.
 I naturally understand why they are upset.

 This young women above had patellofemoral pain since she was 12 years old and was succesfully operated